Crossing New South Wales on Two Wheels and Calf Muscles

 Each town is different.
 It sounds obvious, but it’s more noticeable when you roll in on a bicycle.
 Uki is a hippy village where people dress like medieval lords and ladies.
 Forster, Yamba and especially Port Macquarie are built specifically for the hordes of retirees flooding out of Brisbane and Sydney.
 Crescent Head and Grassy Head are sleepy paradises resting before the frenzy that consumes them in high summer.
 Urunga is an insulated country town overlooked by the highway, and its Ocean View Hotel comes highly recommended for the cycle tourist wanting to be among humans again.

 There are lots of hippies in Nana Glen, but unlike those in Uki they all drive utes and grow (legal) crops while a little further up the Orara Valley, Glenreagh is more of a traditional farmer’s town where the local pub boasts a Big Golden Dog out the front.
 I think you’d be hard-pressed to find anyone who’s lived in Lennox Head more than 10 years anymore.
-Murwillumbah is rough, Macksville is congested and Ballina is just plain unfriendly, but Grafton is a gorgeous, relaxed old river town.
+Murwillumbah is quiet, Macksville is congested and Ballina is just plain unfriendly, but Grafton is a gorgeous, relaxed old river town.

-Along the way we call on as many friends, family, and family of friends as we can muster.
+Along the way, we call on as many friends, family, and family of friends as we can muster.
 Susan and Andrea give us wine and beds near Kew’s Big Axe.
 Calvin and Lisa cook up a grand roast and tell stories about the more colourful side of the seafood industry, from freak waves swamping fishing trawlers in the Tasman Sea to dining with members of the Triad gangs in Cabramatta.
-We stay with Lisa’s parents, John and Elaine, who have lived in Yamba for seventy-odd years (right behind the swanky YHA), since the town’s gentrified main street was just another residential stretch where kids played cricket.
+We stay with Lisa’s parents, John and Elaine, who have lived in Yamba for 70-odd years (right behind the swanky YHA), since the town’s gentrified main street was just another residential stretch where kids played cricket.
 Elaine is delighted to tell us about a weekly ritual she’s developed with a few local ladies.

 “I first started when one of my friends invited me to come tea-bagging with her,” she says as we sit watching the Commonwealth Games, ignoring Robbie and I as we choke on our tea.
 “I said, ‘Fantastic, I’ll bring a thermos of hot water then’.
 Gail said, ‘No, what are you talking about?’
-I replued, ‘Well, I presume we’re going to drink tea?’
+I replied, ‘Well, I presume we’re going to drink tea?’
 Then she said, ‘No silly, we’re going for a swim!
 We just call it tea bagging because we mostly end up just bobbing around in the water and chatting.’
 A little different to what I expected, but we have a lovely time.”

 Our biggest climb comes on the last day, where we scratch our way up from the flats around Murwillumbah to the Queensland-New South Wales border on a ridge between the Springbrook and Lamington National Parks.
 The reward is a long, fast descent into the Numinbah Valley, where the slight rise in temperature, the browner landscape and the less-friendly drivers let us know we’re in Queensland again.
 The sunshine state doesn’t allow cyclists on its motorways, so before long we’re dodging traffic and schoolkids through the Gold Coast’s numbing wasteland of suburban sprawl and gargantuan shopping centres on our way to Nerang station.